lelouchB/vue-sanity-blog/README.md

 ## Sanity Management

-Connecting the React app and Sanity project can be done with the following steps:
+Connecting the Vue.js app and Sanity project can be done with the following steps:

 - Navigate to [manage.sanity.io](https://manage.sanity.io/)
 - Click on the name of your project (name was created during `sanity init`)